ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 This will request the file from the server.
 It will then send multiple messages until the entire file has been transferred.
 Once the whole file is transferred, the message "EOF:EOF:EOF" will be sent to say that the end of the file has been reached.

+### Retrieve List of Songs

+SONGLIST | SONGS : [a song title] + more

+Gets the full song list and sends this to the client.
+SONGS is followed by the first returned song and then further messages in the same format will be sent until the end of the list of songs is complete.

 ### Add User

 ADD : [username] : [password] | ADDED or ERROR